Aggregating distribution forecasts from deep ensembles: Combining probabilistic forecasts

 where $F$ is a forecast distribution with finite first moment and $\mathbbm{1}$ is the indicator function.
 Proper scoring rules such as the CRPS are not only used for forecast evaluation but also provide valuable tools for estimating model parameters.
 In the case of the CRPS, the estimation typically relies on closed-form analytical expressions of the integral in \eqref{eq:crps} \citep[see, for example,][]{Jordan2019scoringrules} and is referred to as optimum score estimation \citep{Gneiting2007scoring}.

-To compare competing forecasting methods based on a proper scoring rule with respect to a benchmark and an optimal forecast, we calculate the associated skill score, for example, the continuous ranked probability skill score (CRPSS).
-Let $\bar S_{\text{f}}$ denote the mean score of the forecasting method of interest over a given dataset, $\bar S_{\text{ref}}$ the corresponding mean score of the benchmark forecast, and $\bar S_{\text{opt}}$ that of the (typically hypothetical) optimal forecast.
+To compare competing forecasting methods based on a proper scoring rule with respect to a reference, we calculate the associated skill score, here the continuous ranked probability skill score (CRPSS), which is defined as the relative improvement over the reference method.
+Let $\bar S_{\text{f}}$ denote the mean score of the forecasting method of interest over a given data set and $\bar S_{\text{ref}}$ the corresponding mean score of the reference forecast.
 The associated skill score $SS_{\text{f}}$ is then calculated via